 Kahurānaki (646 m) is the highest summit on the coastal hill country.

 Many pā and kāinga (villages) were located on or near the coast around Waimārama, which by the beginning of the 19th century contained a relatively large Māori population.
 Whalers were the first European settlers.
 Unlike the rest of Hawke’s Bay, the area remained in Māori ownership until the early 20th century, though parts were leased to European runholders from about 1860.

 Fighting for her rights

-In 2006 socio-economic statistics for the Waimārama district were higher than for much of Hawke’s Bay; residents were more qualified, earned more and had a lower unemployment rate than the Hawke’s Bay averages.
+In 2013 residents of the Waimārama district were more qualified, earned more and had a lower unemployment rate than the Hawke’s Bay averages.

 Bare Island (Motu-o-Kura)

 Small island off the coast of Waimārama, once part of the mainland.
 Bare Island was occupied by Māori, who built a pā on the summit and fished from its shores.

 Small settlement and popular swimming beach between Cape Kidnappers and Waimārama.
 Much of the land at the southern end of Ocean Beach (also known as Waipuka) is owned by the Ngāti Mihiora hapū (subtribe).
 Access to the beach is via the hapū’s Pukepuke Tangiora Estate.